ViSAS – Virtual Social Art Stage

 European partners from four countries have set themselves the goal of using ViSAS to awaken the intrinsic potential of young people on a broad scale, taking into account European ideas and values such as networking, solidarity and transnational cultural exchange, while at the same time promoting the urgently needed transformation of artistic methods into the digital space.
-ViSAS is to serve by the implementation in a broad user and multiplier circle to face highly topical challenges in the European youth work, which arise from the ongoing Covid19 pandemic, overall social developments as well as the digital transformation, in order to master them together.
+ViSAS, through its implementation in a broad circle of users and multipliers, will serve to strongly confront highly topical challenges in European youth work arising from the ongoing Covid19 pandemic, overall societal developments, as well as the digital transformation, in order to master them together.

 Two thematically consecutive short-term training courses for professionals create the joint development of the necessary competencies in relation to the hybrid form of youth work to be developed.
-Principles of artistic youth work and digital competence are trained and prepare the staff directly for the implementation of the two Blended Mobilities with the target group.
-In these, the young people work cross-nationally on the performative realization of a play, in the digital space as well as at 2 real meetings in Spain and Italy.
-The two blended mobilities thus simultaneously serve as a moment of participation for the young people in the development of the project results and as a test of a hybrid format of youth work in which virtual and analog activities are combined in an enriching way.
+Principles of artistic youth work and digital competence are trained and prepare the staff directly for the implementation of the two mixed mobilities with the target group.
+In these, the young people work cross-nationally in the digital space and at two real meetings in Spain and Italy on the performative realization of a theater piece.
+The two Mixed Mobilities thus simultaneously serve as a moment of participation of the young people in the development of the project results and as a test of a hybrid format of youth work, in which virtual and analog activities are combined in an enriching way.

 Search & People Search